Accelerating Patch Validation for Program Repair with Interception-Based Execution Scheduling: Implementation

 The \code{capture/replay} component for Java is similar to the IMP+ example as described in \secref{section:approach_patch_virtualization}, because both languages share similar features.
 For the control state, control flow statements in Java can only be \code{break}, \code{continue}, \code{return}, or \code{throw}~\cite{jls8}, which are all covered by IMP+.
 For the data state, Java programs similarly change the data state by assignment statements.
 The \code{capture/replay} component for Java has three differences compared against IMP+: 1) Java allows to assign a label to a loop and jumps out of a labeled loop.
 To support this syntax, we detect labeled \code{break/continue} statements in the preparation step, and add the same label in the generated \code{replay} component.
-2) In Java, every method declares a list of checked exceptions that can be thrown.
+2) Java methods can declare a list of checked exceptions to be thrown.
 Generated components should inherit this list from the original method.
 3) A patch may access local variables in the original method and fields in the original class.
-To make this possible, we put generated methods in the same class as the original patch, and declare auxiliary fields for passing around local variables between the original method and the generated methods.
+To make it possible, we put generated methods in the same class as the original patch, and declare auxiliary fields for passing around local variables between the original method and the generated methods.

 Adapting the three other acceleration techniques is straightforward: \textbf{Test virtualization} is adapted by resetting global states (except for the state-transition tree that should be shared across runs) before each round of test execution.
 Current \ourtool implementation uses an existing library, VMVM~\cite{bell2014unit}, for test virtualization. \textbf{Test case prioritization} is adapted by sorting test cases in the test suite.
 Following the two heuristics mentioned in \secref{section:survey_test_prio}, \ourtool first executes the failing test cases, then other test cases in the same package of a patched location, and then test cases in other packages. \textbf{Parallelization} is adapted by spawning multiple instances of the patch validator with a process pool, one instance dealing with a subset of patches, each subset corresponding to all patches to the same fault location as generated by the APR approach.